 Jesse Roberts, my great, great, great-grandfather, served in this regiment.
-Here is it’s description from Wikipedia.org:
+Here is a description from Wikipedia.org:

 The 64th Virginia Mounted Infantry Regiment, consisting of troops raised in Lee, Scott, Wise and Buchanan counties in Virginia for service in the Confederate States Armyduring the American Civil War, served as an infantry regiment, a cavalry regiment, and a mounted infantry (dragoon) unit.
 It fought mostly in western Virginia and Tennessee.